Documentation

 LiveCodeBench Hard (28 Hard Competitive Programming Tasks)

 Zero regressions across all 28 tasks.
-The scaffold fixed 2 reasoning spirals (600-1200s of thinking, zero code), 1 premature convergence (wrong algorithm accepted in 11 seconds), and 1 precision mismatch.
+The harness fixed 2 reasoning spirals (600-1200s of thinking, zero code), 1 premature convergence (wrong algorithm accepted in 11 seconds), and 1 precision mismatch.

-Independent blind evaluation confirmed: the scaffold never loses on correctness (2-0) or robustness (4-0), exhibits a 3.5x magnitude asymmetry in quality scores, and a blind evaluator independently traced a fatal bug in the baseline without knowing which solution used the scaffold.
+Independent blind evaluation confirmed: the harness never loses on correctness (2-0) or robustness (4-0), exhibits a 3.5x magnitude asymmetry in quality scores, and a blind evaluator independently traced a fatal bug in the baseline without knowing which solution used the harness.

 Full report: LiveCodeBench Hard benchmark.
 Observations: What We Saw When Opus Thought Harder.
 Methodology and raw data: GitHub.